Dylan95/dcg_build_system/README.txt

 4. Usage
 	run the script "dcg_build_system/scripts/buildSys.py" located in your project directory to build and clean the project.
-Configure the project by modifying the ".txt" files located in "dcg_build_system/config/".
+Run the command without any extra arguments to get a usage message.

 	there are six things you can do with the build system:
 		1.  clean everything